Loading AdvisoryAtlas...

 Entry & Legal Compliance

-• Passport Validity Needed: 6 months beyond date of departure
+• Passport Validity Needed: 6 months

-• Blank Pages Required: 1
+• Blank Pages Required: 6

-• Dual Citizenship Policy: Not legally recognized
+• Dual Citizenship Policy: Not Recognized

-• Currency Limit Declaration: 15,000 Brunei dollars
+• Currency Limit Declaration: 15,000 Brunei Dollars

 Emergency Contacts